kencormack/pistar-lastqso/README.md

 # pistar-lastqso
-## A Tool to Monitor DMR, YSF, DMR2YSF, YSF2DMR, NXDN, D-STAR, and P25 Traffic, on Pi-STAR
+## A Tool to Monitor DMR, YSF, NXDN, D-STAR, and P25 Traffic, on Pi-STAR (as well as DMR2YSF and YSF2DMR cross-modes)

 ![Image](https://raw.githubusercontent.com/kencormack/pistar-lastqso/master/images/title-screen.jpg)